 Established with the objective of providing central counter party services to the OTC market trades in government securities and forex, CCIL has moved beyond its initial mandate and has bolstered and reinforced the regulator's efforts to introduce new instruments, systems and regulations in the Indian financial market.
-It has pioneered systems like TR for the OTC derivatives market and has developed electronic trading platforms for various segments of the G-Sec, money, forex and OTC derivatives market under its subsidiary Clearcorp.
-In view of its critical importance to the Indian financial system, CCIL has been designated as a critical Financial Market Infrastructure (FMI) by RBI and it has given CCIL the status of a Qualified Central Counterparty (QCCP) on January 1, 2014.
-CCIL has also been accorded recognition as a "third country CCP" with effect from March 29, 2017 under the European Market Infrastructure Regulation ("EMIR"), following recognition of India as an equivalent regime by European Commission's decision dated December 15, 2016.
+It has pioneered systems like 'TR' for the OTC derivatives market and has developed electronic trading platforms for various segments of the G-Sec, money, forex and OTC derivatives market under its subsidiary Clearcorp Dealing Systems (India) Ltd. In view of its critical importance to the Indian financial system, CCIL has been designated as a critical Financial Market Infrastructure (FMI) by RBI and it has given CCIL the status of a Qualified Central Counterparty (QCCP) on January 1, 2014.